lthurston/git-resolve-submodule/README.md

 ## Installation

 1. Install Go and make sure that go build path is in $PATH
-2. $ go get github.com/lthurston/git-resolve-submodule
-3. $ go install github.com/lthurston/git-resolve-submodule
+2. Set up a go dev environment: `mkdir -p ~/go/{src,bin}`
+3. Get theeself to the Go-ery: `cd ~/go`
+4. Fetch the source: `go get github.com/lthurston/git-resolve-submodule`
+5. Compile and install: `go install github.com/lthurston/git-resolve-submodule/git-resolve-submodule.git`
-4. Add a function to your dot pile that changes directory to the returned value:
+6. Add a function to your dot pile that changes directory to the returned value:

 ```
 function cm {